jmshah010/SVM-Model-/README.md

 This project is best viewed as a **research and prototyping tool**, not as a production-ready auto-trading system without further validation.

----

-## 10. How to Explain This to a Client (Simple Version)

-You can summarize the system to a client like this:

-1. **We use 3 timeframes**: 15-minute, 1-hour, and 4-hour SBI price data.
-2. The model looks at:

-   * Candle shapes (wicks, bodies, volatility)
-   * Indicators (RSI, MACD, EMA, ATR)
-   * 15-minute microstructure inside each 1-hour bar
-   * 4-hour trend context
-3. It has been trained to learn **how prices typically move in the next hour**.
-4. For any new SBI data, the app:

-   * Rebuilds the same type of features
-   * Uses the trained ML model to predict **next 1-hour return**
-   * Converts predictions into BUY/SELL decisions using one of three methods (fixed threshold, quantiles, or terciles).
-5. We then simulate trades using those signals and show:

-   * Total profit/loss
-   * Win rate
-   * Risk (drawdown)
-   * Equity curve over time
-   * Full trade list and all signals